Code

 To succeed in a data science project, you probably need code.
 In AskAnna you can push or upload code to your project.
 Besides uploading, you can also view the files including the content of the files.

-Code can pop-up on different location.
+The code section can appear on several parts in the web interface.
 The main location is when you open a project.
 On the project page you will find a section code.
 Another location is the run page.
 On the run page you can find the code used for the run.

 On the code section you find a bar related to the code with some information and options: